JavaScriptN0ob/DailyPractises/README.md

 ##Created by WayneZ AKA JSNoob
 Just came back from my home country due to my family duties:disappointed_relieved:.
 It's time to get some `codes refresh` and `warm ups`:fire:
-If someone wants to check my work, please simply swap the branch -button is above the JavaScriptN0ob Avatar
+**If someone wants to check my work, please simply swap the branch - button is above the JavaScriptN0ob Avatar**

 Gona push some: